-There are tons of ways in editing audio.
-Auphonic is among the many services used by podcasters for audio post-production.
+There are several ways to edit audio.
+Auphonic is one of the many services used by podcasters for audio post-production.
 This is a paid web-based service that can also be used for broadcasts, podcasts, movies, radio shows, and other formats.

 This service uses algorithms in processing audio to create an automatic post-production platform for different use.
-Just upload the audio file and Auphonic will do the rest of the work without even without the user’s expert knowledge.
+Just upload the audio file and Auphonic will do the rest of the work.

 It automatically levels, tails, and tops your audio.
-Auphonic does the basic cleanup on your files.
-Its features include: loudness normalizer, intelligent leveler, filtering, encoding, noise reduction, content deployment, metadata management, API, presets, batch processing, and machine learning.
+Auphonic also does basic cleanup on your files.
+Key features include: loudness normalizer, intelligent leveler, filtering, encoding, noise reduction, content deployment, metadata management, API, presets, batch processing, and machine learning.

 Auphonic processes different audio and video files in various file formats.
 It also offers integration to Dropbox, Libsyn, and other services.
 Although it is a web-based service, you can also purchase a desktop app if that’s your preferred working medium.

 As a web-based service, it is easy for anyone to go through their audio without spending much money.
-You don’t have to pay high upfront fees for the audio cleanup that you need.
-However, you do need to register your account on the site.
+You don’t have to pay costly upfront fees for the audio cleanup you need.
+However, you do need to create an account on the site.

 It is user-friendly so expert post-production knowledge is not necessary.
 Just upload your files and the system will work its magic.
 Its algorithm can identify music and voices separately so everything is processed differently.
 Instead of doing all the manual editing yourself for hours, Auphonic will return your file within minutes.

 Being web-based, the operating system is not really an issue unlike the other post-production applications and software.
-You don’t have to worry about compatibility right off the bat.
+You don’t have to worry about compatibility as well.

-Many podcasters dub auphonic as free-mium.
-Although it is technically free, you may need to pay extra for processing more audio.
-It is only free for the first two hours of every month.
+Many podcasters dub auphonic as a free-mium.
+Although it is technically free, you may need to pay extra if you want to process more audios.
+Also, you are only granted 2 hours free access every month.
 If your audio exceeds two hours, then you may need to purchase recurring credits, that are reset every month, or one time credits, that are valid for an unlimited time and can be used after you have used up your free or recurring credit.

 Another thing that you should note is that Auphonic is automatic.
 It uses algorithm to run through the audio or video file.
 This means you do not have full control over how your sound quality will turn out.
 Even after running your file through the service, you will still hear hums and other audible background noises that the algorithm might have missed.
 If you are very particular with the general sound and quality of your podcast, then Auphonic is not the most suitable post-processing solution for you.